thorwhalen/essays/storage_layer.md

 locally or remotely, if and how the data is indexed, who has access to what, etc.

 Often, these particulars are of no concern to a POC or even MVP.
-Yet they have to be taken care of to move forward, and unfortunately each particular comes with it's own vocabulary and "grammar", even for the most basic operations.
+Yet they have to be taken care of to move forward, and unfortunately each particular comes with it's own vocabulary and grammar, even for the most basic operations.

 # Write THIS, THERE